Kerb It! Recycle It! The burgundy bin recycling scheme.

 e.g. AA, AAA, LR9, LR14, LR20, watch, mobile phone, torch, smoke alarm batteries etc.

-Remember… please make sure batteries are placed in a carrier bag to save them mixing with other recycling.
+Remember… please make sure batteries are placed in a clear plastic bag to save them mixing with other recycling.
+The clear plastic bag containing batteries should then be placed in the caddy, on top of the paper.

 Light bulbs, broken glass, mirrors, windows - these can be recycled at household recycling centres.